-Over Memorial Day weekend, we took a family vacation to Seaside, Florida to celebrate my mom’s 60th birthday.
-It was a great place to go as group and was pretty easy to get to coming from Houston.
+It was a fun place to go as group and was pretty easy to get to coming from Houston.
 The flight was only about an hour and a half, and it was a quick 30-minute drive from the Panama City airport.
-This is key when traveling with a little one!
+Key for traveling with a little ones!

 Pro tip – You will save SO much money by renting a place that has a full kitchen.
 We went grocery shopping and cooked most of our meals at the house.
 This is also ideal if you have little ones because their eating schedules don’t always align perfectly with the group.
-It was nice to be able to easily feed Adeline whenever she was hungry.
+It was nice to be able to easily feed the kids whenever they were hungry.

 Pro tip – I bought some inexpensive beach toys in the Target Dollar Spot to bring with us!

 I recommend traveling to Seaside in their off season if you can.
 We were there in May, which is technically not their peak, and it still seemed like there were a good amount of people out and about.
-I would venture to say during the summer it is probably very crowded.
+We went very early May this past year, and it was still a little chilly on the beach, so I’d shoot for later in the month.
+Summer it is much more crowded.
 You will also be able to find better deals on lodging during the off season.
-Lastly, it was also nice going a bit earlier because it wasn’t terribly hot!

 Overall, Seaside is great for families, especially if you are traveling with different generations.
 We are definitely putting this small Florida town on our list of places to return!

-For my mom’s birthday, we had family photos professionally taken on the beach.
+If you are traveling with your family and are in need of some updated family photos, Seaside is a beautiful place to do them!
 It was the most beautiful sunset that evening.
 I am so happy we captured these memories.
 Photography by Laura Jennings.